Foul Play (1978 film): Critical reception

 Janet Maslin of The New York Times called the film "a slick, attractive, enjoyable movie with all the earmarks of a hit.
 But as House Calls did a few months ago, it starts out promising genuine wit and originality only to fall back on more familiar tactics after a half-hour or so.
 If either film had a less winning opening, perhaps it wouldn't leave a vague aftertaste of disappointment.
 Colin Higgins...has aimed for the same kind of thriller-comedy-romance hybrid he attempted in writing Silver Streak, and this time he's much more successful ...Still, Mr. Higgins isn't a facile enough juggler to keep the film's diverse elements from colliding at times."

 Arthur D. Murphy of Variety called it "an excellent film", adding "Writer Colin Higgins makes a good directorial bow.
 Goldie Hawn is superb in a strong return to pictures, and Chevy Chase, also above title, works well as a screen partner."

 Gene Siskel of the Chicago Tribune gave the film 3 stars out of 4 and called it "an attractive minor comedy, the kind of film best described as 'cute.'"
 On a 1986 Tonight Show appearance, Roger Ebert called the film "a very good picture."

 Charles Champlin of the Los Angeles Times remarked that "Foul Play does offer a kind of duplex pleasure—as a celebration of the movies the way they used to make them, sleek, funny, exciting but unworrying, and in its own terms as a vividly adventurous romantic comedy."

 Gary Arnold of The Washington Post wrote "Foul Play never begins to make sense as a mystery story, and it's not incidentally amusing or stylish.
 At best, the film can be accepted as a harmless assortment of fake-outs and distractions, alternating in tone from innocuous to vicious, from disarming to offensive."

 Time Out London stated "Unsatisfactory as a whole, the film is hilarious and tense in bits" and noted "while writer/director Higgins uses almost every stock thriller device...he approaches this semi-parody with more zest and originality than is common."

 Channel 4 called the film "a finely tuned and fast-paced offering which is chock-full of black comic twists and perfect casting."

-On review aggregator Rotten Tomatoes, the film holds a 73% approval rating based on 30 reviews, with an average rating of 6.3/10.
+On review aggregator Rotten Tomatoes, the film holds a 74% approval rating based on 31 reviews.
 The consensus summarizes: "Entertaining and charming like its charismatic leads, Foul Play is a rollicking homage to the master of suspense for those who prefer mysteries with gags on top."
 Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on seven critics, indicating "mixed or average" reviews.